 Use the Settings > System screen to define the time zone and daylight saving option.
 The time zone and DST options are saved into the configuration file.

-Settin Settings > System > Device Time

 Device Time

 Current device time::

 Get time from device Synch PC time with device

-TC (UTC+00:00)
+Device timezone (UTC) TC (UTC+00:00) Je

 Device observes DST